MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

   *Figure 11.
 Window that appears when clicking on "Check sample location".
 The surface topography of your model is shown with the location of your samples (white circles).*

 The remaining tabs do not need details description.
 Simply fill the text boxes with your new values.
-The details for each input parameters can be found in the Pecube user guide, and short descriptions can be seen when flying the mouse cursor over the label each parameter.
+The details for each input parameters can be found in the Pecube user guide, and short descriptions can be seen when flying the mouse cursor over the label of each parameter.

 ------------------